A seventh-round pick is now one of Washington’s most important defenders

 My job “is just doing everything I can do to go help the defense not lose a step in the back end,” Curl said.
 “I know I ain’t going to be no Landon Collins, but I’m going to come in and do what I can.”

 In the long term, Curl’s development could be key to the franchise’s future.
-Recently, Rivera said the 21-year-old was “such a smart football player” who reminded him of a “young [Kendall] Fuller,” a cornerback who also can play safety whom Washington signed this offseason for four years and $40 million.
+Recently, Rivera said the 21-year-old was “such a smart football player” who reminded him of a “young [Kendall] Fuller,” a cornerback who also can play safety whom Washington signed in the offseason for four years and $40 million.
 Rivera pointed out that, as the NFL gets faster and more positionless, Curl could become an essential piece.

 Rivera noted the best modern offenses use “special” tight ends as receivers to create mismatches against slower linebackers.
 Defenses often counter by playing nickel, which swaps out a linebacker for a defensive back, and offenses sometimes respond by running at the nickel corner, who’s smaller.
 Washington was using Curl as its big nickel because he’s too quick to pass on and, at 6-foot-2 and 198 pounds, too big to run over.